Florida–Miami football rivalry: 2008: Again, why the field goal?

 In the 2008 renewal of the rivalry, Florida entered the game as a 22-point favorite.
 But Florida wide receiver Louis Murphy created controversy by suggesting that the University of Florida was "the new U", sparking a firestorm from both teams and their fans.
 This handed the Canes some bulletin board material heading into the game.

 With 25 seconds left on the game clock, and leading 23–3, Florida kicked a fourth-down field goal to make it 26–3 rather than taking a knee and turning the ball over on downs.
 Many Miami fans still accuse Meyer of kicking the field goal to allow the Gators to beat the 22-point spread.
 In the post-game handshake, Miami's Randy Shannon barely touched his hand to Florida coach Urban Meyer without looking at him.

 Shannon did not directly talk about Meyer by name.
 He also hinted the Gators' trying to score would help Miami recruiting.
 Florida threw a deep touchdown pass late in the game to try to score, only to be nullified by a Gators' holding penalty.
 Jonathan Phillips kicked a 29-yard field goal with 25 seconds to play.

 "I'll just say this one statement," Shannon said on Sunday.
 "Sometimes when you do things, and people see what type of person you really are, you turn a lot of people off.
 Now, whatever you want to get out of that, I won't say it again.
 But it helped us.
 It helped us more than you'll ever know."

 Meyer did not take any shots back at the Hurricanes' coach.

 "It was a great football game," Meyer said.
 "Why don't we talk about the players that played a great, hard-nosed football game and quit measuring up to worrying about Florida.
 I learned a long time ago just coach your team and take care of yourself.
 Special teams, offense and defense occupies all our time.
 So I'm good, we've got to move on."

 Future games

 On August 17, 2019, it was announced that Florida and Miami had agreed to a home and home series in 2024 and 2025.
-Florida will host the game in 2024, with Miami hosting in 2025.
+Florida hosted the game in 2024, with Miami hosting in 2025.
+Miami won both games.